-The Group incurred a loss for the year of \$654,422 (2014: \$906,964) and net cash outflows of \$191,466 (2014: \$291,399).
+The Group incurred a loss for the year of \$4,731,501 (2015: \$654,422) and net cash inflows of \$210,836 (2015: \$191,466 outflows).
 The ability of the Group to continue as a going concern is principally dependent upon the ability of the Group to secure funds by raising capital from equity markets and managing cashflow in line with available funds.
 These conditions indicate a material uncertainty that may cast significant doubt about the ability of the Group to continue as a going concern.

-Subsequent to the end of the reporting period, refer to note 17, the Group completed a placement of 31,250,000 ordinary shares, with 31,250,000 free attaching options, at \$0.032 per share for gross proceeds of \$1,000,000.
+Subsequent to the end of the reporting period, refer to note 17, the Group has issued 3,620,000 ordinary shares on conversion of listed options to raise total gross funds of \$289,600.

-The directors have prepared a cash flow forecast, which indicates that the Group will have sufficient cash flows to meet all commitments and working capital requirements for the 12 month period from the date of signing this financial report.
+The directors have prepared a cash flow forecast, which indicates that the Group will have sufficient cash flows to meet all commitments and working capital requirements for the 12-month period from the date of signing this financial report.
+Included in the cashflow forecast are expected net funds raised of \$5,682,934 from the exercise of options with an exercise price of \$0.08 expiring on 30 September 2016.
+Should the options not be exercised the Company will be required to raise capital and manage discretionary expenditure according to available funds.